seppevs/graphql-scanner/README.md

 ### Use the GraphQL Scanner

-You need to pass in a directory path.
+You need to pass the path to your directory that contain your types.

 For example: